Yasmine99college/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Books.js #Where the books component is.
+It has the styling of the book inside, as well as fetching the books authors,titles, and images.
+Also, the dropdown list to select the shelf
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── First.js #This is the main page of the website, where we can find shelves, books are dispalyed with their titles,authors names, and dropdown list.
+Also, we can find the Add new book link that directs us to the search page
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    └── Search.js #We can perform the search here.
+This files contains the search component.
+There is a search bar at the very top, where user can type search keys, and then all books compatible with the search inputs are shown

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.